-To realize $\pm 45$ ns rms accuracy against UTC, all the following conditions should be met.
+To realize ± 45 ns rms accuracy against UTC, all the following conditions should be met.

-- Warm up three hours or more after OSC LED is turned on.
-Then, synchronize Rubidium oscillator by capturing GPS satellites for 30 minutes or more (keep GPS LED on for 30 minutes or more).

-- Keep ambient temperature constant.

-- Avoid vibration and shock.
+- Warm up three hours or more after OSC lamp is turned on.
+In the meantime, capture GPS satellites for 30 minutes or more and synchronize the rubidium oscillator with GPS (keep GPS lamp on for 30 minutes or more). - Keep MU100090A ambient temperature constant. - Avoid vibration and shock to the Network Master.

-After removing the GPS antenna, keep the surrounding temperature as constant as possible and avoid vibration and shock.
+After removing the GPS antenna, keep the MU100090A ambient temperature as constant as possible and avoid vibration and shock to the Network Master.